+This role will need to closely collaborate with colleagues from other MSPACE teams, and will work with staff from Schools, Faculties and Divisions across the broader University.

-- You will be in close collaboration with colleagues from the Learning Environments unit; - The incumbent will need to demonstrate educational design expertise and provide practical support to academic staff, using relevant pedagogical and theoretical methodologies for enhancing student learning experiences and teaching practice through educational technologies and eLearning design; - To maximise effectiveness, the incumbent will need to work in a transparent and consultative manner; sharing personal knowledge and technical expertise; undertaking assigned development activities; maintaining co-operative working relationships with colleagues; and seeking and responding to feedback. - They will need to train, monitor and support online course facilitators in any specific technologies and processes intrinsic to the smooth implementation of online courses. - You will need to employ a higher degree of initiative and autonomy.
-High levels of trust and self-reliance underpin expectations of leadership, autonomy, responsibility, communication and consultation in this role.
+The incumbent will need to demonstrate educational design expertise and provide practical support to academic staff, using relevant pedagogical and theoretical methodologies for enhancing student learning experiences and teaching practice through educational technologies and eLearning design.

+To maximise effectiveness, the incumbent will need to work in a transparent and consultative manner; sharing personal knowledge and technical expertise; undertaking assigned development activities; maintaining co-operative working relationships with colleagues; and seeking and responding to feedback.

+The incumbent will need to train, monitor and support subject facilitators in any specific technologies and processes intrinsic to the smooth implementation of subjects and courses.

+A Senior Learning Designer will need to employ a higher degree of initiative and autonomy.
+High levels of trust and self-reliance underpin expectations of leadership, autonomy, responsibility, communication and consultation in this role